easybuilders/easybuild/docs/Common-toolchains.rst

           additional versions of the ``foss`` and ``intel`` versions are available as well.

-          These are **not** considered to be part of the series of common toolchains (even though they consists of the same toolchain components).
+          These versions are **not** considered to be part of the series of common toolchains (even though they consists of the same toolchain components).
           These versions may be site-specific, or compositions that were put in place to evaluate a potential future common toolchain.

-          Typically, they are versioned as ``<year>.<month>``, indicating when the most recent component included was releases, or when that particular composition was defined.
+          Typically, they are versioned as ``<year>.<month>``, indicating when the most recent component included was released, or when that particular toolchain composition was defined.

 .. _common_toolchains_update_cycle: